Tickets for Sea Life Aquarium, the London Aquarium: how to buy and prices

 The London Aquarium, Sea Life Aquarium, is located in the Westminster area very close to Big Ben or Westminster Bridge, and to go there is the option of taking the London Underground or the bus.
 From my point of view the most comfortable and fastest is the subway, although it is true that the bus stop at County Hall is very close to the aquarium.

-How to go to the London Aquarium, Sea Life Aquarium, by subway?
+Going to the London Aquarium, Sea Life Aquarium, by Tube

-If you dare to go by subway to the Sea Life Aquarium you have the possibility to take different lines.
+If you decide to go by tube to the Sea Life Aquarium you have the possibility to take different lines.
 On the one hand, you can take the Circle, District or Jubilee lines and get off at Westmister Station stop or you can also take the Jubilee, Bakerloo, Waterloo & City or Northern lines and get off at Waterloo stop.

 - Circle Line to Westmister Station